gabriellucaspaty-droid2/gabriellucaspaty-droid2/README.md

 <details>
 <summary>📖 Fun Facts About Me</summary>

-- 🎮 I like retro and modern games
+- 🎮 I like exploring retro games and modern apps
-- 🎶 Music helps me stay productive while coding
+- 🎶 Music is part of my workflow while coding
-- 🧩 I enjoy puzzles, problem-solving, and challenges
+- 🧩 I enjoy puzzles, logic challenges, and problem-solving
-- 🖥 I customize my development environment for efficiency and comfort
+- 🖥 I customize my development environment to fit my personal style
-- 📚 I often read about programming languages and software engineering
+- 📚 I read about programming languages, mobile platforms, and Linux systems

 </details>

 ---

 ⭐️ *Thanks for visiting my profile!
-Explore my repositories, check my work, and feel free to leave a star if you enjoy it.*
+Feel free to check out my repositories, explore my work, and leave a star if you like it.*